 Jada Pinkett Smith

 This actress also has a band called Wicked Wisdom.
-Here she is belting out a rock song, and is a remarkably good singer.
+Here she is belting out a rock song—she’s a remarkably good singer.

-The quirky actor released folksy solo album August 8, and it’s remarkably charming.
+The quirky actor released a folksy solo album August 8, and it’s remarkably charming.